 When asked about meetings they attend, people often roll their eyes or sigh heavily and say, “Don’t ask!”
 Clearly, something’s wrong.
-While “ineptly-conducted” is one of the usual suspects and an obvious contributor to the problem, something deeper and frequently overlooked lies at its heart.
+While “ineptly-facilitated” is one of the usual suspects and an obvious contributor to the problem, something fundamental and frequently overlooked usually lies at its heart.
 It’s a major flaw which seriously reinforces the tendency of meetings to waste time, squander potential and irritate the participants.
 One researcher points bluntly to it when he describes why so many meetings are doomed to failure:

 90% of most executives’ working days are occupied by meetings with at least one other person.
 Most other managers spend between 35% and 70% of their time at meetings. . . .
 [Most] are doomed to failure because their purpose has not been accurately identified, the participants aren’t sure where they’re heading, they are not conducted properly, and their results aren’t measured.
 [Terry Robins-Jones, University of South Australia]

-“Not conducted properly” will be addressed by forthcoming discussions in my Subscriber Library.
+“Not facilitated properly” will be addressed by forthcoming discussions in my Subscriber Library (and has been addressed in a number of my publications for clients).
 This article focuses on clarity of purpose.

 Agenda is not purpose